m-v-nikolov/dtk-tools-py3/README.md

 Also on Windows, please add the path to the `dtk` folder to your `PYTHONPATH` System environment variable.
 For example: `C:\github\dtk-tools\dtk`.

+If you plan to run simulations on COMPS, you will also need the pyCOMPS package.
+Available [here](https://github.com/InstituteforDiseaseModeling/pyCOMPS).

 #### Setup

 To configure your user-specific paths and settings for local and HPC job submission, edit the properties in `dtk_setup.cfg`.